theresehermie/nteract/packages/stateful-components/docs/examples.md

 ## How do I disable editing of markdown cells in my notebook application?

-Create a React component and override the `editor` child property in the `MarkdownCell` component.
+Create a React component and override the `editor` child render function in the `MarkdownCell` component.

 ```js
 import Notebook, { MarkdownCell } from "@nteract/stateful-components";